jgraichen/rails-timeago/README.md

 * force
   Force time ago tag ignoring limit option. (default: false)

-All other options will be given as options to tag helper.
+All other options will be given as options to the time tag helper.

 ## License